TP-Lab/TPUnitySDK/TPUnitySDK_Android/README.md

 # TPUnitySDK for Android
 TokenPocket Unity SDK for Android, U3D developer can use this SDK to pull up TokenPocket do some actions, such as login, token transfer, push transaction etc

+Notice: Only version 0.6.5 or higher support this SDK.
+Now is released to GooglePlay and official website

 ## How to use

 ### Copy files